vickynovlani/nops-docs/pages/Copilot/copilot-cm-configure.md

 To walk through configuring **Commitment Management**, please contact your nOps Sales representative.

-If you're prefer to do configuration on your own, please follow the steps outlined below.
+If you'd prefer to configure on your own, please follow the steps outlined below.

 ## Prerequisites ##